 In a study aimed at giving newborn babies the best possible start in life within minutes of birth, researchers hope to improve techniques for protecting neurologic function in babies at risk for cerebral palsy and other disorders.

 In late 2015, the Neonatal Research Institute (NRI) at Sharp Mary Birch Hospital for Women & Newborns began a brain monitoring study on premature infants to accurately identify which babies may need further medical interventions to prevent brain damage, and get it to them fast.

-The new research efforts led by Dr. Anup Katheria, Director of the NRI, and his staff, involves monitoring a baby’s brain activity within the first 10 minutes of life by placing small electrodes on the infant’s forehead.
-They believe this new technique will provide more accurate information than the traditional method, which involves using heart rate as a marker to judge whether a baby’s brain is functioning properly.
+The research efforts led by Dr. Anup Katheria, director of the NRI, and his staff, involved monitoring a baby’s brain activity within the first 10 minutes of life by placing small electrodes on the infant’s forehead.
+They found that this technique provides more accurate information about how much oxygen gets delivered to the brain than the traditional method, which involves using heart rate as a marker to judge whether a baby’s brain is functioning properly.

-So far, Dr. Katheria and his team have monitored more than 40 babies, and will follow up with them until three years of age.
+Dr. Katheria and his team monitored 127 babies and followed up with them until two years of age.

 “We know that what we do within the first few minutes of life can help make sure the right babies are getting the right care — and can improve health for the rest of a child’s life.
 That’s really compelling,” says Dr. Katheria.

-For the media: To speak with Dr. Katheria about neonatal research, contact Senior Public Relations Specialist Erica Carlson at firstname.lastname@example.org or 858-499-3052.
+For the news media: To speak with Dr. Katheria about neonatal research for an upcoming story, contact Senior Public Relations Specialist Erica Carlson at email@example.com.